jeniichee/personal-website/README.md

 Hello!
-Welcome to my website!
+Welcome to my website--[come visit](https://personal-website-ngw47x59c-jeniichees-projects.vercel.app/) for more information on my projects and other things I am working on!
 It is still a work in progress, and I have lots of ideas for it!
 Please join me on my journey as I navigate through HTML/CSS, Javascript, react, and questionable design choices!
-Feel free to reach out/add onto the discussion regarding any changes/additions to the website!
+Feel free to reach out/add onto the discussion regarding any changes/additions to the website.

 # TODO
-- typewriter animation
-- dark/light mode css
-- blog post about projects
+- [ ] Add links/details to projects
-- git
-- node/npm
-- use react icons instead
+- [ ] Add more fun information about myself
+- [ ] Add/fill in Yuki page